Ludwig-H/HypergraphPercol/README.md

 # HypergraphPercol

 HypergraphPercol is a research-grade clustering algorithm based on hypergraph percolation.
-This repository turns the original research notebook into a reusable Python package with a reproducible project layout, documentation, and examples.

 ## Features